 Standard Cotton Mills ceased operation in 1931 and in 1935, it became the facility of the Uxbridge Worsted Company later known as the Bachman Uxbridge Company.
 In August 1960 Indian Head Mills Inc. purchased the mills, modernized, and expanded them.
 Unfortunately, profits slumped in 1963 due to increasingly cheaper foreign imports and the two Cedartown mills closed in 1964.
 Crown Textile Manufacturing then purchased the mills from Indian Head in May of that same year.

-The Josephine Mills went into operation making cotton underwear in 1901.
-Built across the Blue Spring from the Wahneta Knitting mill, Josephine Mills also built homes for employees.
-Consolidated in January 1902, the Josephine and Wahneta Mills were renamed the Cedartown Knitting Company.
+The Josephine Mills went into operation making cotton underwear in 1901 and also built homes for its employees.
+Cedartown Knitting Company consolidated both Wahneta Knitting Mills and Josephine Mills in 1907, in an attempt to bring back Wahneta Knitting Mills from its closure in 1905.
 The purchase of the Kuster Box Factory by the owners of Cedartown Knitting added to the mill complex.
 The Kuster Factory made paper boxes used to package the underwear made at the mills.
-With 126 of the most modern knitting machines, the capacity and output of the mills was about 500 dozen per day of knit underwear for women and children.
+With 126 of the most modern knitting machines, the capacity and output of the mills were about 500 dozen per day of knit underwear for women and children.

-Updates to equipment at both mills in 1903, increased the output of the Wahneta Mill to 200 dozen children’s union suits per day.
-The Josephine mills output was increased to 750 dozen women’s underwear.
-A consolidation of the parent company lead to the closing of Cedartown Knitting Company.
-Used as a Sunday school, day and night school, and a mission home the Wahneta Mill building continued the benefit the community into 1907.
+Updates to equipment at both mills in 1903 increased the output of the Wahneta Mill to 200 dozen children’s union suits per day.
+The Josephine Mills output was increased to 750 dozen women’s underwear.
+A consolidation of the parent company led to the closing of the Cedartown Knitting Company.
+Used as a Sunday school, day and night school, and a mission home, the Wahneta Mill building continued the benefit the community into 1907.

 In 1916, F. D. Noble, the new owner of the Kuster Box Factory, also purchased the Josephine and Wahneta mills.
 In the early 1920s, Noble moved his manufacturing operations to Rome, Georgia.
 In 1923, the United States Dyeing and Finishing Company acquired the Josephine and Wahneta mills and the Blue Spring mill village.
 The Josephine mill building received an addition while demolition began on the Wahneta mill building.
 The former Kuster Manufacturing Company paper mill served as the cotton warehouse.